 About McLaren Automotive:

-McLaren Automotive is a creator of luxury, high-performance sportscars and supercars.
+McLaren Automotive is a creator of luxury, high-performance supercars.

 Every vehicle is hand-assembled at the McLaren Production Centre (MPC) in Woking, Surrey, England.

 Launched in 2010, the company is now the largest part of the McLaren Group.